smiracle/interview-questions/topics/systems_design_readme.md

 ### What is CAP theorem?

-The CAP Theorem for distributed computing was published by Eric Brewer.
-This states that it is not possible for a distributed computer system to simultaneously provide all three of the following guarantees, only two at a time:
+CAP Theorem states that it is not possible for a distributed computer system to simultaneously provide all three of the following guarantees, only two at a time:
 - 1. Consistency (all nodes see the same data at the same time, even with concurrent updates)
 - 2. Availability (a guarantee that every request receives a response about whether it was successful or failed)
 - 3. Partition tolerance (the system continues to operate despite arbitrary message loss or failure of part of the system)